UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 ---
-title: UKCloud VMware Workspace ONE VMware License Service (VLS) Service Scope
+title: UKCloud VMware Workspace ONE Managed Service Service Scope
-description: Outlines important details regarding the UKCloud VMware Workspace ONE VMware License Service (VLS)
+description: Outlines important details regarding the UKCloud VMware Workspace ONE Managed Service
 services: vmware
 author: gmartin
-reviewer:
+reviewer: atait
-lastreviewed: 25/04/2022
+lastreviewed: 26/07/2022

 toc_rootlink: Service Information
-toc_sub1: VMware Licence Service
+toc_sub1: Licence Services
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: UKCloud VMware Workspace ONE VLS Service Scope
+toc_title: UKCloud VMware Workspace ONE Managed Service Service Scope
-toc_fullpath: Service Information/VMware Licence Service/vmw-sco-vls-ws1.md
+toc_fullpath: Service Information/Licence Services/vmw-sco-ws1.md
-toc_mdlink: vmw-sco-vls-ws1.md
+toc_mdlink: vmw-sco-ws1.md
 ---

-# UKCloud VMware Workspace ONE VMware License Service (VLS) Service Scope
+# UKCloud VMware Workspace ONE Managed Service Service Scope

 ## About this document

-This article describes the boundaries of the UKCloud VMware Workspace ONE VMware License Service (VLS), along with the division of responsibilities between VMware, UKCloud and the customer, to facilitate the provisioning and ongoing use of the service.
+This article describes the boundaries of the UKCloud VMware Workspace ONE Managed Service, along with the division of responsibilities between VMware, UKCloud and the customer, to facilitate the provisioning and ongoing use of the service.

-## About UKCloud VMware Workspace ONE VLS
+## About UKCloud VMware Workspace ONE Managed Service

-### About VLS
+### About Workspace ONE MSP

-VLS is an innovative licensing model, designed with VMware, to reduce cost and deliver licence flexibility for a customer's existing VMware estate.
-This flexibility makes it easier to modernise existing VMware environments as the customer's organisation transforms IT services or adopts a multi-cloud approach.
+The VMWare Workspace ONE&reg; cloud service is operated by VMware and delivered to customers by UKCloud as a managed service.
+There are a variety of products available including Workspace ONE (three operating levels) and additional products such as Workspace ONE Intelligence and Workspace ONE Assist and UAT environments.

-Whether purchasing new licences or providing support and maintenance on an existing VMware estate, VLS enables customers to exchange fixed upfront costs and long-term commitments with a VMware consumption-based licence provided via UKCloud.
-With this new operation model, the functionality of the VMware licences is identical, only the commercial, cost and commitment term is changed.
+UKCloud operates a master tenancy on the VMware Cloud.
+End customer tenancies sit within the UKCloud master tenancy.

 ### About VMware Workspace ONE

-VMware Workspace ONE&reg; is an intelligence-driven digital workspace platform that simply and securely delivers and manages any application on any device by integrating access control, application management and multi-platform endpoint management.
+VMware Workspace ONE is an intelligence-driven digital workspace platform that simply and securely delivers and manages any application on any device by integrating access control, application management and multi-platform endpoint management.
 Workspace ONE is built on the VMware Workspace ONE Unified Endpoint Management (UEM) technology and integrates with virtual application delivery on a common identity framework.
-With Workspace ONE organisations can now evolve silo-ed cloud and mobile investments, enabling all employees, devices and things across the organisation to accelerate their digital transformation journey with a platform-based approach.
+With Workspace ONE, organisations can now evolve silo-ed cloud and mobile investments, enabling all employees, devices and things across the organisation to accelerate their digital transformation journey with a platform-based approach.

 Workspace ONE enables customers to drastically improve experiences and tasks that were previously costly, time consuming and resource intensive.
 With Workspace ONE, IT organisations can: